 - Monitor risks, threats, and vulnerabilities on an ongoing basis.

-Security risk assessments are an essential component of enterprise risk management, and will help your organization to establish more effective control measures to prevent threats to your cybersecurity from coming to fruition.
+Security risk assessments are an essential component of enterprise risk management.
+They will help your organization establish more effective control measures to prevent cybersecurity threats from coming to fruition.

 What Are Risk Assessment Control Measures?